Cherokee County Uncontested Divorce

 Cost of a Cherokee County Uncontested Divorce

-Typically, our fee for a Cherokee County uncontested divorce is $399 if the case does not involve minor children and $949 if you and your spouse have minor children.
+Typically, our fee for an uncontested Cherokee County divorce is $399 if the case does not involve minor children and $949 if you and your spouse have minor children.
 However, our fee can vary slightly depending on the complexity of the issues.
 Our fee does not include the court costs which are $250 in Cherokee County.

 We e-file all of the uncontested divorce documents for Cherokee County divorce cases.
 The filing fee and all e-filing costs are included in the court costs of $250.
 E-filing helps us move the uncontested divorce through the Cherokee County court system much more rapidly than manual filing.